LeoKuhorev/301-lab02/README.md

 Start time: 11:30 AM

-Finish time:
+Finish time: 11:55 AM

-Actual time needed to complete:
+Actual time needed to complete: 25 min

 **Number and name of feature: Sort the images**